Table of Contents

-A and B are co-dominant concerning each other and dominant concerning 0.
+A and B are co-dominant vis-a-vis each other and dominant vis-a-vis 0.
 They carry antigens in their glycocalyx.
-Concerning the recessive allele, 0 is concealed and can only be present and homozygosity.
-The 0 allele does not carry any antigens in the glycocalyx.
+In the recessive allele, 0 is concealed and can only be present in homozygosity.
+The 0 allele does not carry any antigen in the glycocalyx.

 In co-dominance, both alleles simultaneously appear in the phenotype (at heterozygosity).
-In pure co-dominant inheritance one can always directly deduct the genotype from the phenotype: no recessive gene that could hide is present.
-An example for this is the MN blood type system.
-There are two different alleles of a protein in the glycocalyx of the erythrocytes in the MN system.
+In pure co-dominant inheritance, one can always directly deduct the genotype from the phenotype: no recessive gene that could hide is present.
+An example of this is the MN blood-type system.
+There are 2 different alleles of a protein in the glycocalyx of the erythrocytes in the MN system.